Federal AI Governance

 What does the Chief AI Officer do under M-25-21?

-The CAIO holds agency-wide accountability for AI governance, oversees the AI use case inventory and classification process, and participates in the interagency CAIO Council coordinated by OMB.
+The CAIO holds agency-wide accountability for AI governance, maintains the AI use case inventory, ensures the seven §4(b) minimum risk management practices are implemented for high-impact systems, oversees the high-impact classification process, and participates in the interagency CAIO Council coordinated by OMB (M-25-21 §3(a)(i)).

 How does M-25-22 relate to M-25-21?